• Skip to main content

 Notes

-• Add a squirt or two of lemon juice for an added touch of freshness.
+• Add a squirt or two of lemon juice or lemon zest for an added touch of freshness.

-• For those of you with nut allergies, replace the nuts in the recipe with 3 tablespoons grated Pecorino Romano cheese!
+• For a nut-free pesto recipe, replace the nuts in the recipe with 3 tablespoons grated Pecorino Romano cheese!

 Nutrition